 Is your basic insurance insufficient?
 Add important benefits to your outpatient insurance cover.

-With TOP supplementary insurance, you receive the following benefits in addition to those covered by basic insurance:
+With TOP supplementary insurance, you receive the following benefits in addition to the statutory benefits covered by basic insurance:

-For inpatient and outpatient emergency treatment in EU and EFTA countries and in the United Kingdom, 100% of costs that exceed the benefits covered by basic insurance are covered.
+For inpatient and outpatient emergency treatment within EU/EFTA/UK, 100% of costs that exceed the benefits covered by basic insurance are covered.
 All co-payment of medical costs abroad is covered where these costs exceed CHF 300.
 In other countries not mentioned above, 100% of the costs that exceed the benefits covered by basic insurance are covered, but you must pay the Swiss co-payment (annual deductible and excess) yourself.

 What does your basic insurance cover?